siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

   <img src="{% src "A_possum_and_a_movie_camera_1943_f4yflt.jpg" %}"
     srcset="{% srcset "A_possum_and_a_movie_camera_1943_f4yflt.jpg" %}"
     sizes="(min-width: 760px) 680px, 93.64vw"
-    alt="Possum overlayed on a keyboard"
-    width="2953" height="2178">
+    alt="An Australian possum climbing a movie camera" width="2953" height="2178">
   <figcaption>Source: <a href="https://commons.wikimedia.org/wiki/File:A_possum_and_a_movie_camera_1943.jpg">Wikimedia Commons</a> </figcaption>
 </figure>